Everyday Healthy Recipes

 Creamy Pesto Chicken Pasta Bake

-This one-pot quick and easy creamy pesto chicken pasta bake is filled with delicious Mediterranean flavours everyone loves.Β It contains a moderate amount of fat and no heavy cream.
-Ready in under 40 minutes!
+This pesto chicken pasta bake is a simple one-pot dish that's wonderfully creamy and filled with delicious Mediterranean flavours everyone loves.
+It contains a moderate amount of fat and no heavy cream.
+Ready in under 40 minutes.

 5 from 3 votes